 6. Bake a new recipe

 Did you know stress-baking is an activity?
 It is baking done to relieve stress.
 Studies show that cooking food reduces anxiety.
 This is because it triggers sections of the brain that react to the generation of dopamine and serotonin.
 Baking also allows connecting with other people.
 It is a manner of expression that leads to a satisfactory feeling at the end of the activity.
 Moreover, baking for your friends and family is an excellent way of bestowing love, attention, and affection.
 Baking is done on all special occasions – birthdays, valentine’s day, anniversaries, among others.
 It is a go-to action of communication and articulation of emotions.

 The examples mentioned above are just some of the fun-filled and stress-relieving ideas.
+These tiny ideas can help you to manage stress and anxiety naturally.
 You can do whatever interests you and keeps you busy during these challenging times.
 It’s always good to take some time out for yourself.
 Moreover, a little self-care never hurts.
 Although COVID-19 vaccines are rolling out, the spread of the variant is still pushing the in-person gatherings away.
 Until we all, feel safe, there are always some cool online games you can play, journals to let out, furry friends to make us feel loved.

 What is your favorite way to let the stress out?